Tips on pruning your Olive Tree

 Like most evergreen trees Olives respond very well to pruning, in fact the more you prune, the happier they grow.
 It is best, however, to prune your Olive after the last of the winter frost ( March onwards) and before the first autumn frosts ( late October early November)

 If you prune back your Olive tree ‘hard’ it will result in a dense growth or a light ‘formative’ prune will give your tree a natural shape.

 As with many fruit trees, olives fruit on new wood, so if you’re going to try for fruit a regular prune will increase your yield.

 The most important fact to bear in mind when pruning your Olive tree is that the tree usually bears fruit on the previous year’s new growth, and never bears it in the same place twice.

-Your tree will usually flower from late Spring to early Summer.
+Your tree will usually flower from late Spring.
 The flowers are self fertile and olives will readily set during the Summer months.

 The olive tree produces fruit mainly at the periphery and top of the canopy.
 This is because these parts of the tree are fully exposed to sunlight and in turn improves fertility.
 Pruning for fruiting purposes focus on the removal of any part that shades other younger parts of the tree.